 Relay offers an IL teaching licensure track for all graduate students who meet the IL state eligibility requirements upon enrolling at Relay.
 Graduate students who meet the IL state eligibility requirements for licensure will receive an Educator License with Stipulations (ELS) at the beginning of the program and a Professional Educator License (PEL) upon graduating.

 - Cannot already hold an IL teaching license (paraprofessional or substitute licenses are okay)

 - Cumulative undergraduate GPA of 3.0 or higher, or conferred graduate GPA of 3.0 or higher

 - A major (or 32 credit hour equivalency) in the area seeking licensure or in a core content area or social science for Special Education or Elementary Education

 - Pass all required state licensure exams, including the ILTS Test of Academic Proficiency and all content exams, by the program start date.
 Review our Testing Guide for more details.

 These regulations are requirements of the Illinois State Board of Education for alternative licensure candidates and Relay does not have any flexibility.

 Please note that licensure steps occur prior to admission, during the program, and upon completion of the program.
 This information is important!
-Failure to pass licensure exams and meet other licensure criteria may result in loss of your teaching position and/or removal from the Chicago M.A.T. program.
+Failure to pass licensure exams and meet other licensure criteria may result in loss of your teaching position and/or removal from the Chicago Residency or M.A.T. program.

 2911 W. 47th Street